 You’ve been there, sitting in front of that empty white slide, trying to figure out where to start.
-The truth with creating pitch deck presentations for investors is that you often have to start from scratch, because the point where your company is now has made your previous deck obsolete.
-Pitch deck templates also serve very different purposes, from trying to get a meeting with a new investor, to presenting in front of a stage, and each one of them should follow a different structure!
+The truth with creating startups pitch deck presentations for investors is that you often have to start from scratch, because the point where your company is now has made your previous deck obsolete.
+Startups Pitch Deck Templates also serve very different purposes, from trying to get a meeting with a new investor, to presenting in front of a stage, and each one of them should follow a different structure!

 A demo day presentation, for example, should be very visual and contain very little text.
 It’s going to be seen from afar and you’re going to do all the talking.

 “Remember, if your slides can stand by themselves, then why the hell are you standing in from of them?

 On the other hand, a pitch deck presentation that you're planning to email should be completely self explanatory.
 It’s going to be seen on a laptop monitor, so small font is not so bad.
 In these cases it’s also very useful to track your investor’s activity on the presentation, to figure out if they actually read the 100% of the slide; our pitch deck platform has this function enabled for all presentations.
 This can be critical when determining the frequency for follow up emails, and in our case, it was key to raising our most recent round of funding.

 So we’ve categorized these templates based on the presentation purpose.
 Let’s get started!